-From my perspective — having been a new arrival from the United States back around that time — this was no mere cliché.
+From my perspective — as a new arrival from the United States back around that time — this was no mere cliché.
 I was taken aback by just about everything here, and especially the weekends, when even the petrol stations were closed from noon on Saturday till Monday morning.
 “But what if you run out of petrol?”
 I asked my publican father-in-law, to which he blithely replied, “If you can’t see to it that you have enough of it on Saturday, you shouldn’t be driving a car.”
 I was stunned by the way people dressed, the women decked out in hats and gloves for a trip to the shops, and don’t get me started on the food.

 But there’s always a but.
 I began to realise that under that cloak of dullness beat a heart of ferocious resistance.
 You would think that a girl who had just blown in from Hollywood wouldn’t have been shocked by the easy sexuality I saw, but I was.
 I had never even seen a bikini until I spent an afternoon on a Sydney beach.
 And my father-in-law’s pub was an education itself: it was called a hotel but no one outside the staff ever stayed there; the rooms were a fiction, designed to accommodate the licensing laws.
 As for the drinking, I’d never witnessed anything like it, or the hosing down of the walls after every session.
 By the time I arrived, the infamous “six o’clock swill” had been modified in New South Wales but not Victoria, which is where Richardson’s history is mainly set.